 - Maintain a continuous up to date and accurate record of their CPD activities

 - Present a written profile containing evidence of their CPD to the Food Control Department

 - Demonstrate that their CPD activities are a mixture of learning activities relevant to current or future practice

-- The Food Control Department requires a minimum of 30 hours CPD per annum for all trainers.
-The details of the CPD points should be submitted to the department by 31st of December each year and should list all the training covered in that year.
+The Food Safety Department requires a minimum of 30 hours CPD per annum for all trainers.
+The details of the CPD points along with the relevant documents should be submitted to the Food Safety Department via the Foodwatch platform.

-- CPD activities should be separate from the training and qualifications that are part of the basic requirements to be a trainer and the routine work of the trainer.
+Note: CPD activities should be separate from the trainings and qualifications that are a part of the basic requirements to be a trainer and the routine work of the trainer.